 Many specifiers seek out the modern, industrial look of hot-dip galvanized steel; however, some projects call for a softer aesthetic and/or additional corrosion protection.
 This is often accomplished by using a Duplex System - paint or powder coating over hot-dip galvanized steel.
 This year, two projects were honored with the Duplex System award: the Oregon Convention Center Parking Façade and Louis Armstrong New Orleans International Airport.
-The Oregon Convention Center (OCC) Parking Facade, located in Portland, Oregon was one of these projects.
-The unique sail effect created by these assemblies makes this parking structure an aesthetically pleasing building in the heart of Portland's central east side convention center complex and compliments the newly built Hyatt Regency next door.
+The Oregon Convention Center (OCC) Parking Facade, located in Portland, has a unique sail effect created by these assemblies, making this parking structure an aesthetically pleasing building in the heart of Portland's central east side convention center complex and compliments the newly built Hyatt Regency next door.
 When looking westward towards downtown, the duplex coated sails are a great addition to the Portland skyline.

 The Louis Armstrong New Orleans International Airport in Kenner, LA, serves more than five million passengers a year through its 35 gates using HDG stairs and handrails to access lower levels.
 Visitors and passengers arriving at the airport will be welcomed by the aesthetically pleasing white canopies, supported by duplex coated tubular frames.
 The designers chose hot-dip galvanizing because of its sustainability and ability to meet the requirement of a 50-year life with a low maintenance cost.

 Another project for recreational use is the High Seas Log Flume, receiving the Water & Marine award.
-Located in Ocean City, NJ, the log flume is open to the salt air and harsh weather all year around, and besides these harsh conditions, the ride uses chlorine water that is bad for carbon steel.
-The owner knew they wanted to utilize hot-dip galvanizing on the refurbishment of this timeless amusement ride.
-The parts were completely disassembled, every piece of steel track, channel pans and structural beams and columns were stripped of their original galvanizing, repaired, inspected and then galvanized again.
+Located in Ocean City, NJ, the log flume is open to the salt air and harsh weather all year round, and besides these harsh conditions, the ride uses chlorine water that accelerated corrosion of carbon steel.
+The owners knew they wanted to utilize hot-dip galvanizing on the refurbishment of this timeless amusement ride.
+The parts were completely disassembled and tracked, and then channel pans and structural beams and columns were stripped of their original galvanizing, repaired, inspected and then galvanized again.
 Thanks to hot-dip galvanizing, this ride will stand the test of time for another forty years.

 Hot-dip galvanized steel’s versatility and unique aesthetic often makes it a top choice for artistic projects.
 The Artistic category winner, Bloom, is a masterful galvanized art piece located in downtown Reno, Nevada.
 The dimming and glowing of the bloom brings the piece to life.
 Its beauty is difficult to portray but can best be described as witnessing beauty and the creation of life.
 Hot-dip galvanizing was used for extended corrosion protection and to provide a uniform look for the art piece.